 ‘There are no idols in these Mangkhims but we find nine steps constructed in the form of a pyramid.
 Oil lamps or candles are lit and kept on the four corners of each of the steps.
 They pray with ‘Lasari’, a brass plate with Artemisia flower twigs with silver coins, grains of rice, etc kept on the top of the nine-step altar.
 Limboos make three rounds with the dhoop in hand starting from the right side of the altar and pray to the Almighty facing the eastern side, standing on the western side of the altar.’ – Jayaraman Suresh, The Religion and the Socio-cultural Life of the Limboos of Eastern Himalayas

 Exalted as the tiered pyramid is, it is by no means aligned with Khambu traditions, beliefs, and practices.
 So, why were these tiered structures of the Limbus copied?
 Well, ignorance!
 One of the first Mangkhims ever built was by Kirat Rai Yayokha (Khambu Rai organization of Nepal) at Hattiban, Lalitpur, Kathmandu.
-Unbeknownst to most Khambus from Darjeeling, this Mangkhim was built together by the 4 Kirati communities, Khambu, Limbu, Yakha, Koits, and houses religious items and symbols of each of their respective traditions.
+Unbeknownst to most Khambus from Darjeeling, this Mangkhim was built together by the 4 Kirati communities, Khambu, Limbu, Yakha, Koits, and houses religious items and symbols of all four communities.

 Although many Khambus argue that there is no pre-defined way to construct a Mangkhim, its architecture needs more speculations and study.
 We must understand that Mangkhims might be a modern introduction but it’s certainly not the first house of worship that the Kirati Khambus have ever built.
 Gopalavamshali is a historical document that corroborates the claim that the Kirati civilization flourished in Nepal valley for 1903 years until its fall in around 50 AD.
 Would a civilization that lasted for almost two millennia not build any temples?
 Historical evidence suggests that they did.